Blue staining is where a noticeable blue/green discoloration is seen in bathroom sinks and similar

-Regional Public Health have advised that copper leaching from household pipes is very unlikely to be a health concern, especially when taking the precaution to flush pipes.
+Health NZ have advised that copper from household pipes is very unlikely to be a health concern,

 If your water is blue, flush the water from your pipes until it runs clear.